Han Sun-hwa: Early life

+Family

-Han Sun-hwa was born on October 6, 1990, in Busan, South Korea.
+Han Sun-hwa was born on October 6, 1990, in Buk District, Busan, South Korea.
 She has one younger sister and one younger brother, Han Seung-woo.
 Han's mother gave birth to her at the young age of 20.
 As the eldest child, she took care of her younger siblings by cooking them food and tutoring them when both of their parents had to work.
 During the East Asian Financial Crisis in 1998, Han's family struggled and recalled that her dream of being an entertainer was getting dim.

+Creative interests and primary education

 Ever since she was young, Han had an interest in art and had always dreamed of becoming an artist.
 She took after-school art programs in elementary school and managed to win several awards from various art competitions.
 However, after seeing one of BoA's performances on television, she realized her dream was singing and dancing.

 Career

-2004–2008: Career beginnings and struggles
+2004–2008: Career beginnings, higher education and challenges

 Since then, Han began auditioning for various recording companies; she entered the S.M.
-Entertainment Youth Best Competition but was eliminated.
+Entertainment Youth Trainee Program but was eliminated.
 In 2004, Han started auditioning at companies besides singing competitions.
 In 2005, she became a finalist on a talent show called Superstar Survival along with 2PM's Taecyeon, Lee Junho and Chansung.
 During the show, Han received vocal and acting training; however, she was eliminated in the fifth episode and went back to Busan.

 Following her setback, Han went back to being an ordinary high school student.
-However, there was a big change in the way Han's peers looked at her: due to false rumors, they thought she was a JYP trainee; Han admitted she became afraid of people because of the jealous stares.
-Teacher Sung Yong-ho, in charge of the school choir, helped Han by giving her chances to participate in competitions; then, she was admitted to Baekjae Art College.
+She was later admitted to the Department of Musical Theatre at the Paekche Institute of the Arts.
 A few days before the college entrance ceremony, she got a call from an agent who watched Superstar Survival and became a trainee in TS Entertainment.
+While training, she faced difficulty balancing her education and training, and eventually took an extended leave of absence from the university, which she continues to maintain.